MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-honeywell.md

 ## Estimate job cost

 Before running a job on the QPU, you can estimate how much it will cost to run.
-To estimate the cost of running a job on the QPU,you can use the `estimate_cost` method:
+To estimate the cost of running a job on the QPU, you can use the `estimate_cost` method:

 ```python
 qpu_backend = provider.get_backend("honeywell.hqs-lt-s1")